quayzar/git-optimized-wordpress/README.md

 Setting up a new project repository
 -----------------------------------

- 1. Navigate into the web root of your localhost or dev environment.
+ 1. Navigate into the project directory.
  2. Clone this repository: `git clone https://github.com/quayzar/git-optimized-wordpress.git .`
  3. Delete the `.git` directory to separate your files from this repository: `rm -rf .git`
  4. [Generate](https://api.wordpress.org/secret-key/1.1/salt/) and add default salts & keys to `wp-config.php`.